 Gathering user feedback

-For this project, we knew it would be important to get early feedback from client users, so we followed an iterative design model, with each design followed by a set of user interviews.
+For this project, we knew early feedback was important, so we followed an iterative design model, with each design followed by a set of user interviews.

-- Continue to gather data on how clients work in image.net.
+- Continue to gather data around how our users work.

-- Determine which design concept presents the best solution.
+- Understand which design concept simplifies the user workflow.